carpentries-incubator/julia-novice/_episodes/03-types.md

 ---
 title: "Julia type system"
-teaching: 60
+teaching: 58
-exercises: 0
+exercises: 2
 questions:
 - "What is the use of types?"
 - "How are types organized in julia?"
 objectives:
 - "Understand the structure of the type tree."
 - "Know how to traverse the type tree."
-- "Know how to build abstract, mutable and immutable types."
+- "Know how to build mutable and immutable types."
-- "Know how to use type parameters."
 keypoints:
-- "Types enable the compiler to optimize code."
 - "In julia types have only one direct supertype."
-- "Types increase security, Type annotations are mainly used for dispatch."
-- "Parametric types are useful for flexible yet performant code."
 ---

 ## Structuring variables